Nvidia Stock Price Prediction 2026, 2027, 2028, 2029-2030 - XS

 The CUDA Software Moat

-Nvidia’s CUDA software platform forms an unrivaled technological moat.
+NVIDIA’s CUDA software platform forms an unrivaled technological moat.
 This proprietary architecture powers billions of AI workloads and locks enterprise customers into the Nvidia ecosystem.
 Unlike AMD and Intel, which compete primarily on hardware, Nvidia monetizes an integrated software stack, creating higher switching costs and recurring revenue streams.
 This moat is expected to become the company’s most valuable long-term asset as AI workloads scale.

 Gaming & Professional Visualization